 - Sizing: Size Down a Half Size (my full sizing thoughts in the review below)

-To rank the best weightlifting shoes for powerlifting, I primarily consider two key construction areas.
+To rank the best heel-elevated (AKA weightlifting shoes) shoes for powerlifting, I primarily consider two key construction areas.
 First, does the shoe grip the floor well?
-You’ll want a pair of weightlifting shoes that can grip wooden platforms, rubber gym floors, and carpets used in competition well.
+You’ll want a pair of lifting shoes that can grip wooden platforms, rubber gym floors, and carpets used in competition well.

 Second, does the shoe provide a nice stable base with adequate midfoot support?
 Since powerlifters will only need their weightlifting shoes for squats and accessories here and there, you’ll want to find shoes that really lock and anchor the feet down.

-The Reebok Legacy Lifter II is taking my top pick as the best pair of weightlifting shoes for powerlifting.
-In the context of powerlifting specifically, there are three things that I really enjoy with the Legacy Lifter II.
+The Reebok Legacy Lifter III is my top pick as the best pair of lifting shoes for powerlifting.
+In the context of powerlifting specifically, there are three things that I enjoy with the Legacy Lifter III.

 - Best For: Squats, Recreational Lifting, and Weightlifting (heavier model, FYI)